iLert/docs/integrations/github/inbound-check-run-actions.md

 ---
 title: Github Inbound Check Run (Actions) Integration
 seoTitle: 'iLert: Github Actions Integration for Alerting | Incident Response | Uptime'
-description: Create alerts in iLert based on Check runs from GitHub.
+description: Create alerts in ilert based on Check runs from GitHub.
 date: '2020-04-21T07:00:00.000Z'
 weight: 1
 ---

 # GitHub Inbound Check Run \(Actions\) Integration

-With the iLert Github Check Run integration, you can add alerts in iLert based on "check run" from Github \(e.g. Github Actions\).
+With the ilert Github Check Run integration, you can add alerts in ilert based on "check run" from Github \(e.g. Github Actions\).

-## In iLert: Create Github alert source <a id="create-alert-source"></a>
+## In ilert: Create Github alert source <a id="create-alert-source"></a>

 1. Go to the "Alert sources" tab and click "Create new alert source"
 2. Enter a name and select your desired escalation policy.
 Select "Github" as **Integration Type** and click **Save**.